From gold jewellery gifted at weddings to investments in gold coins, there are several reasons why we Indians are obsessed with yellow metal.

 |Up to 1 kg: 13.75%|

-What is the maximum gold that I can bring above the free allowance?
+3. What is the maximum gold I can bring above the free allowance?

-Holder of Indian passport who is having at least one-year continuous stay abroad can bring in up to 1 kg of gold on payment of duty.
-This can be jewellery or crude gold or gold coin or gold biscuits.
+Holder of Indian passport who has at least one-year continuous stay abroad can bring in up to 1 kg of gold on payment of duty.
+This can be jewellery or crude gold or gold coin, or gold biscuits.

-I had visited India for few days in the last six months.
+4. I have visited India for a few days in the last six months.
 Can I qualify to bring gold?

 Short visits to India of 30 days or less are ignored in calculating this period of six months.
-If during the preceding six months, the total days on short visits to India is less than 30 days, you can import up to 1 kg of gold on payment of duty.
+If the total days on short visits to India is less than 30 days during the preceding six months, you can import up to 1 kg of gold on payment of duty.

-What if I did not complete 6 months of stay abroad?
+5. What if I did not complete six months of stay abroad?

-In case the passenger bringing in the gold has not stayed abroad for 6 months, then the duty @ 38.5% may be charged on all the gold the passenger arrives with.
+If the passenger bringing in the gold has not stayed abroad for six months, then the duty @ 38.5% may be charged on all the gold the passenger arrives with.

 The passenger can either bring the gold himself at the time of arrival or import the same within fifteen days of his arrival in India as unaccompanied baggage.
-There is no restriction of the sale of the gold in India.
+There is no restriction on the sale of gold in India.

 Payment of Gold Duty

-For paying customs duty at a discounted rate you have to bring foreign currency.
-If the duty is paid in Indian Rupees, the rate of duty would be 38.5%.
+To pay customs duty at a discounted rate, you must bring foreign currency.
+If the duty is paid in Indian Rupees, the duty rate would be 38.5%.